 Rock shoe size can be a topic of debate.
 One thing is certain: finding the right size of climbing shoes is a crucial element that depends on various parameters.
 As mentioned earlier, your climbing style and skill level influence the choice of size.
 The goal is to find the size that offers the best precision without the shoes being uncomfortable.

-For beginners, comfort is more important than performance.
+For beginners, comfort is the most important thing to consider, before performance.
 It is recommended to choose your actual size.
 For multi-pitch climbing, you need to be able to wear the shoes for long periods, so don't choose a size that's too small.
 For indoor climbing and bouldering, it's easier to prioritise precision with smaller shoes.

 The shoe material is also important.
 Leather stretches and loosens more than synthetic materials.
 Leather shoes will gradually adapt to your feet, while fully synthetic models will stay the same.
 Therefore, you need to choose synthetic shoes that feel good from the start.
 A mixed leather and synthetic upper offers a balance of the two.